Haoning724/obbstacking/README.md

 # OBBStacking

-This repo is for the python implementation of [OBBStacking: An Ensemble Method for Remote Sensing Object Detection](https://arxiv.org/abs/2209.13369).
+This repo is for the python implementation of [OBBStacking: An Ensemble Method for Remote Sensing Object Detection](https://arxiv.org/abs/2209.13369), an learned ensemble method compatible with oriented bounding boxes (OBB) for the object detection problems.
 This ensemble method helps us win 1st place in the challenge track **Fine-grained Object Recognition in High-Resolution Optical Images**, which was featured in [2021 Gaofen Challenge on Automated High-Resolution Earth Observation Image Interpretation](https://www.gaofen-challenge.com/)

 <img src="readme_assets/obb.png" alt="" width="350"/>